Who we are

 Creativity – Creativity can transform lives – we can be inspired to flourish, to express ourselves, to be more confident and articulate.
 To take control of our future and to celebrate our journey.

-A Voice for Mental Health – There is huge power in being given the space to tell your story and to listen to others’.
+Sharing Stories & Listening – There is huge power in being given the space to tell your story and to listen to others’.
 Exploring and sharing narratives help us make sense of our experiences and our world, reinforcing that we are not alone.

 Accessibility – Creative projects need to be open, welcoming, easily accessed and responsive to the needs and interests of participants, but also ambitious, striving for the highest artistic outcomes / values.